enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/inventory.md

 <|trick@trickster:templates|trick-id=trickster:other_hand_slot|>

-Gives a slot reference of the caster's other hand.
+Returns a slot reference of the caster's other hand.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:get_inventory_slot|>

-Constructs and gives a slot from an index and an inventory source, using the caster by default.
+Constructs and returns a slot from an index and an inventory source, using the caster by default.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:check_hat|>

-Gives the selected slot in the caster's [Hat](^trickster:items/top_hat).
+Returns the selected slot in the caster's [Hat](^trickster:items/top_hat).

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:get_mana_in_slot|>

-Gives the amount of mana in the given slots.
+Returns the amount of mana in the given slots.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:get_max_mana_in_slot|>

-Gives the maximum amount of mana which may be stored in total in the given slots.
+Returns the maximum amount of mana which may be stored in total in the given slots.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:get_count_in_slot|>

-Gives the amount of items stored in the given slot.
+Returns the amount of items stored in the given slot.